The Name of a Tribe That Defined a Nation

 Way of Life

-We thrived as skilled artisans, warriors, and traders during this period.
+During this period, we thrived as skilled artisans, warriors, and traders.
 Our society was stratified, with a ruling class of warrior-aristocrats at the top, just like me.

 The Druids, whom I especially trusted, were a revered class of priests, scholars, and legal authorities.
 I freely admit how they significantly influenced all religious and educational matters during my reign.
 How could they not, as guardians of secret wisdom passed by our ancestors for millennia?